palmerr23/Teensy8x8AudioBoard/readme.md

 ### AudioMemory( )

-One AudioMemory block is required for each input or output.
+Two AudioMemory blocks are required for each provisioned input or output for stable operation.
+This is independent of the number of channels with active patchcords.

+Thus, a single board (4 CODECS) will require 20 audio blocks to be allocated.

 ### Wire